 1. Preheat the oven to 350F (175C).
 Line a 12” x 8” (20.5cm x 30cm) pan with baking paper.

-5. Meanwhile, prepare the glaze: mix the milk, sugar and cocoa powder in a small pot and cook on low heat until the milk is warm.
+5. Meanwhile, prepare the glaze: mix the milk, sugar and cocoa powder in a small pot and cook over low heat, until the milk is warm.
 Mix well and add the butter.
-Cook for about 2 minutes, until an even glaze is formed.
+Cook for about 2 minutes, mixing, until an even glaze is formed.
 Let sit until the glaze is at room temperature and thickens a bit.
 With a spoon, spread a thin layer of the glaze all over the cake.
 Wait about a minute to let it set a bit and then spread the rest of the glaze.
 Let the glaze set before cutting.